 10. Summer Festivals of Montreal

 Wondering what to do in Montreal in winter?
 Montreal is the city of festivals, even in winter, so expect to hear about them all the time during summer!
-Not only music but food, beer, cinema, dance and comedy are celebrated as well.
+Not only music but food, beer, cinema, dance, and comedy are celebrated as well.

 Bonus – Drinking craft beer

 It is not difficult to find a good beer in Montreal.
-The past decades, microbreweries have popped up all over the city and their popularity just seems to keep growing.
+The past few decades microbreweries have popped up all over the city and their popularity just seems to keep growing.
 In Montreal, craft beers are not just for hipsters anymore; every bar seems to have a special beer menu with the same prices as more common beer brands.
 Integrate yourself amongst the locals and sip a pint on one of the many terraces in town during a warm afternoon.

-The best way to find good craft beers is dressing like a hipster (open to your interpretation), talk to a local and loudly proclaim Belgian craft beers are the best.
-Ten-to-one that exasperated local will show you exactly where the best beer in town is found and you will happily bond over many glasses.
+The best way to find a good craft beer is to dress like a hipster, talk to a local, and then loudly proclaim “Belgian craft beers are the best beers”.
+Ten-to-one, that exasperated local will show you exactly where the best beer in town is found and you will happily bond over many pints.
 Worked for me anyway!

 Like this post?
 PIN ME!!